 Stockholders should understand that our directors, executive officers and other employees may be considered as having an interest in the approval of the Amended 2010 Plan because they may, in the future, receive awards under it.
-If approved, the annual grants made to our non-employee directors in connection with our Annual Meeting, beginning with the 2016 Annual Meeting of Stockholders, would be issued under the Amended 2010 Plan.
-This would include an option for 12,500 shares for each non-employee director, plus an additional 1,500 shares for the Chairman of the Board.
+If approved, the annual grants made to our non-employee directors in connection with our Annual Meeting, beginning with the 2019 Annual Meeting of Stockholders, would be issued under the Amended 2010 Plan.
+This would include an option for 15,000 shares for each non-employee director.
 The Board believes that it is important to our growth and long-term success to be able to continue to offer these incentives.